Coda-Coda/Nethermind-Clear/README.md

 For general information about GitHub Codespaces, please see: https://github.com/features/codespaces.

-This setup makes use of the Nix Package manager, see https://nixos.org for more information.
+This setup makes use of the Nix package manager, see https://nixos.org for more information.

 ------------------